 With in-person classes still on track to stay virtual in fall, students are starting to ask: shouldn't my tuition be cheaper?

-More than 15,000 students at the University of Washington have signed a petition asking the school to refund at least part of their spring tuition.
+More than 15,000 students at the University of Washington signed a petition asking the school to refund at least part of their tuition after campus closed in spring.
 It states that critical factors are missing from the learning experience, including access to labs, facilities, and face-to-face guidance.

 "We believe that these are valuable hundreds of hours we are missing out on being at the school physically," the petition states.
 "It is entirely impossible for the students to receive the fullness of the educational experience we are paying for, not to mention the immense amount of tuition for the out-of-state students."